Glennpedley/CluelessDevOps/README.md

 Changed the "text" message to be sent to the whatsapp which was in the "main.py" file; and made a commit to see if I could get MY own message.
 YAYYY It Works!
-Now I wanna see if it works with the link to the fella's repository or can I delete that from the workflow main.yml file DOES NOT SEEM TO WORK>>> SEEMS LIKE STILL NEED TO HAVE THAT LINK?????
+Now I wanna see if it works with the link to the fella's repository or can I delete that from the workflow main.yml file
+7) line 113:-
+Deleted "uses: ishween/whatsapp-push-notify-action@master"
+DOES NOT SEEM TO WORK>>> SEEMS LIKE STILL NEED TO HAVE THAT LINK?????
+U know why?
+Cos need to link to somewhere to run the "other" files and so far, I have not created a link to run from MY OWN repository.

+8) line 113:-
+Added "uses: Glennpedley/CluelessDevOps@main"
+WORKS!
+But why cannot work without THIS line???
+Is this not in my own repository oledi?